THE FACE BEHIND THE FRECKLES

 In 1987, at 14 years old, Brock Elbank purchased U2’s Joshua Tree Album, fell in love with the imagery, and knew that he wanted to become a photographer.
 Moving to London at the age of 21 after completing art college, Brock started working at Metro Studios and started his photographic career with fashion and portraits.
 He moved to Sydney in 2004 and went on to work in advertising photography.
 In 2010, he purchased the Hasselblad H4D-60 and was the first photographer in Australia to acquire this camera.
 He still uses it today.
-Brock moved back the UK in 2013.
-Check out his amazing work on his Instagram, mrelbank.
+Brock moved back to the UK in 2013.
+Check out his amazing work at mrelbank.

 Discover the H6D-100c